-Com ponent Description (1) ss-4 USB Type-C® SuperSpeed 5 Gbps port with HP Sleep and Charge and DisplayPortTM output Connects a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
-NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
-(2) RJ-45 (network) status lights White: The network is connected.
-Amber: Activity is occurring on the network.
+Component Description (1) USB SuperSpeed port Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices (such as a smartphone) when the computer is on or in Sleep mode.
+NOTE: Use a standard USB Type-A charging cable or cable adapter (purchased separately) when charging a small external device.

-Table 2-1 Right-side components and their descriptions (continued)
+Table 2-1 Right-side components and their descriptions (continued) ----------- -- -------------